Naval History in the War of 1812

 Oyster Cannon from the Oyster Wars

-The Maryland Department of Natural Resources (DNR) is partnering with the Havre de Grace Maritime Museum to exhibit historic cannon from now until September 2013.
+The Maryland Department of Natural Resources (DNR) partnered with the Havre de Grace Maritime Museum to exhibit this historic cannon until September 2013.
 A relic of the Oyster Police of the 1800s, the cannon was used to protect the Chesapeake Bay’s oysters during the “oyster wars” of the 19th century.

 The cannon was acquired by Hunter Davidson, the first Commander of the State Oyster Police Force, in 1868.
 It was installed on the original steam-powered patrol boat of Maryland’s “Oyster Navy," the Leila.
 In 1884, this ship was replaced by the Governor R. M. McLane, which fought many spectacular battles against oyster pirates.
 The McLane was equipped with a 12-pound Dahlgren boat howitzer in 1888.
 While accounts are not definitive, authorities believe that this gun may have been the original cannon from the Leila.